andrew/ultimate-awesome/README.md

 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.
 - [awesome-azure-static-web-apps](https://github.com/staticwebdev/awesome-azure-static-web-apps) - Curated list of resources for Azure Static Web Apps.
 - [awesome-mac](https://github.com/tborychowski/awesome-mac) - Mac awesome macOS Apps.
+- [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
+Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
+Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.
-- [awesome-digital-preservation](https://github.com/digipres/awesome-digital-preservation) - Carefully curated list of awesome digital preservation resources.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
 - [fucking-awesome-go](https://github.com/hvnsweeting/fucking-awesome-go) - Awesome-go with :octocat: :star: and :fork_and_knife: .